palowenstein/cli-employee-summary-template-engine/README.md

 # hw10-employee-summary-cli-template-engine
 Software engineering team generator command line application

+- STEP #1: NPM Init, NPM Install (Inquirer, Jest).
+- STEP #2: gitignore, read me shortened to necessary deliverables.
+- STEP #3: Write code in app.js to cover the following: A) Gather info about dvlt team members, B) create objects for each team member (using correct classes as blueprints).

 # Unit 10 OOP Homework: Template Engine - Employee Summary
 • Build a Node CLI that takes in information about employees and generates an HTML webpage.
 • HTML webpage displays summaries for each person.